Your Practice. Your Way.

 • Review client agreements and needed documentation

-• Consider professional assistance for transition compliance
+• Consider professional legal and compliance assistance for the transition